alimurtazafarooqui/alifarooqui.github.io/_posts/2020-01-20-advancedsecurity.md

 1. Shape Security
 2. Imperva - Distil Networks
 3. Signal Sciences
+4. Reblaze
+5. Fortinet
+6. F5

 <img src="/assets/advancedsecurity5.png" alt="advancedsecurity5" width="300"/>

+These WAFs need to be at the edge of your network.
+Testing them requires getting a trial and having a testbed ready to test the effectiveness of your WAF.

 ## Avoid SOC Fatigue
 Your security operations centre team are short on staff, resources and visibility in a lot of cases.
 The fact that most security “bundles” add to their pain instead of reducing it should be a concern for most application development teams.